Do you wake up feeling stiff?

 A foam roller is like a giant rolling pin for your muscles, and it comes in different shapes and densities depending on how much pressure you need.

-So what’s actually happening when you foam roll?
+So what’s actually happens when you foam roll?

 - Get more blood flow to tight, overworked areas.